Bedrock-OSS/bedrock-wiki/docs/guide/appendix.md

 Let's start by setting up your tools, which you will use throughout the development of your addons.
 This section will cover exactly what **software** is needed, where to **set up** your addons, how to create a **workspace** where you can create your addons.

-<Button color="green" link="/guide/software-preparation">Software Preparation</Button>
+<BButton color="green" link="/guide/software-preparation">Software Preparation</BButton>

 ## Project Setup

 You will make your first steps in creating an addon here, by learning to create **manifests** and **pack_icons** (a.k.a initializing an addon), as well as learn to use some of the `.mc` file extensions.
 No previous coding experience required.
 After you'll create a testing World where you'll be able to test the first feature of your addon - a custom **/function**.
 We'll also learn about **transpiling Add-ons** and other **`.mc` file extensions**.

-<Button color="green" link="/guide/project-setup">Getting Started</Button>
+<BButton color="green" link="/guide/project-setup">Getting Started</BButton>

 ## Create Items

 Now it's time to begin writing the first features of you addon.
 In this section you'll create a **simple** "Gem" **item**, and a **custom food**, as well as learn to link textures via **short names**.

-<Button color="green" link="/guide/custom-items">Custom Items</Button>
+<BButton color="green" link="/guide/custom-items">Custom Items</BButton>

 ## Creating Blocks

 Next up are **custom blocks**.
 You'll create a **simple block**, an **animated block** with a flipbook texture, a "Compass" block that has different textures for every direction and a block that imitates a Log.

-<Button color="green" link="/guide/custom-blocks">Custom Blocks</Button>
+<BButton color="green" link="/guide/custom-blocks">Custom Blocks</BButton>

 ## Loot tables, recipes, and spawn rules

 Since you can now easily create custom blocks and items, it's time to learn about their custom **Loot Tables** and **Recipes**.
 While we're about it, we'll take a short look on entity **Spawn Rules** too.

-<Button color="green" link="/guide/loot_tables-recipes-spawn_rules">Loot tables & Spawn Rules</Button>
+<BButton color="green" link="/guide/loot_tables-recipes-spawn_rules">Loot tables & Spawn Rules</BButton>

 Now we're finally ready to create... **Custom Entities**.
 Make sure to polish your existing knowledge a bit before starting this chapter, as it will be a bit more complicated.
 First, we'll be using Blockbench to create the visuals, and then we'll define the Behaviors!

 ## Creating Entities

-<Button color="green" link="/guide/creating-entity-visuals">Creating entity visuals in Blockbench: Modelling, Texturing, Animating</Button>
+<BButton color="green" link="/guide/creating-entity-visuals">Creating entity visuals in Blockbench: Modelling, Texturing, Animating</BButton>

-<Button color="green" link="/guide/custom-entity-full">Custom entity full Resource and Behavior definition: Attributes, Components</Button>
+<BButton color="green" link="/guide/custom-entity-full">Custom entity full Resource and Behavior definition: Attributes, Components</BButton>

-<Button color="green" link="/guide/custom_trades">Custom trades & Trade Tables</Button>
+<BButton color="green" link="/guide/custom_trades">Custom trades & Trade Tables</BButton>

-<Button color="green" link="/guide/render-controllers">Render controllers & Entity Texture Variations</Button>
+<BButton color="green" link="/guide/render-controllers">Render controllers & Entity Texture Variations</BButton>

-<Button color="green" link="/guide/animation-controllers">Animation Controllers - Attack AI, Behavior animations - Entity Commands</Button>
+<BButton color="green" link="/guide/animation-controllers">Animation Controllers - Attack AI, Behavior animations - Entity Commands</BButton>

 ## Creating Particles

 The next sub-chapter: Here you'll create **custom particles** and sounds and learn to trigger them via animations are auto triggers.

-<Button color="green" link="/guide/custom-particles">Custom Particles, Particles in Animation, Custom Sounds Definition</Button>
+<BButton color="green" link="/guide/custom-particles">Custom Particles, Particles in Animation, Custom Sounds Definition</BButton>

 ## World Generation

 Let's move to something way different now: **World generation**!

-<Button color="green" link="/guide/custom-generation">Custom Generation: Biomes, Features, Feature Rules</Button>
+<BButton color="green" link="/guide/custom-generation">Custom Generation: Biomes, Features, Feature Rules</BButton>

 ## Skin Packs

 And, something way different from everything we've done before: the creation of **custom Skin packs**!

-<Button color="green" link="/guide/custom-skin-packs">Custom Skin Packs</Button>
+<BButton color="green" link="/guide/custom-skin-packs">Custom Skin Packs</BButton>

 <!--Insited to keep-->